Morris Ketchum

-Morris Ketchum (February 5, 1796 – January 1, 1880) was a prominent American banker and financier of the 19th century.
+Morris Ketchum (February 5, 1796 – January 1, 1880) was an American banker and financier of the 19th century.

 Early life

 Ketchum was born on February 5, 1796, at Waterford in Saratoga County, New York.
 He was the fourth child of Amos Ketchum (1765–1835) and Arabella (née Landon) Ketchum.
 Among his siblings were Mary Ketchum (wife of Dr. Samuel Akerly who founded the New York Institute for Special Education in 1831) and Hiram Ketchum.

 Career

 In 1832 he partnered with Thomas Rogers and Jasper Grosvenor to form the manufacturing firm of Rogers, Ketchum and Grosvenor; this firm eventually grew into Rogers Locomotive Works, the second most popular steam locomotive manufacturing company in North America.

 Ketchum was also a director of the Illinois Central Railroad.
 During his time on the board, he was able to funnel many of that railroad's locomotive orders to Rogers.

 In the 1860s, he partnered with Peter Cooper, John Jacob Astor Jr., Hamilton Fish and others to form a new committee, the Special Council of Hygiene and Public Health.
 Joseph Smith served as president and Dr. Willard Parker was vice-president.